Thermoplastic pipes can be fully recycled into new pipes

-The ability of Sandwich Construction (SC) PVC-U to use manufacturers own rework, post-industrial and post-consumer PVC waste in the sandwich core layer is directly responsible for the successful diversion of useful PVC from landfill in Australia.
+The ability of Sandwich Construction (SC) PVC-U to use manufacturers own rework, post-consumer and pre-consumer PVC waste in the sandwich core layer is directly responsible for the successful diversion of useful PVC from landfill in Australia.

 Some types of plastic pipes are produced using recycled plastics from other applications, contributing even further to the circular economy

 One of the great things about plastic pipe design is that while in some cases using post-consumer sourced recyclate is not permitted in the Australian pipe standards (for good reasons like potential effect of contaminants on drinking water, or potential effect on the ability of the pipe to meet the necessary strength requirements) – there are many pipe options that can readily accommodate post-consumer recyclate.
 Products such as multilayer PVC drainage and conduit or PE drainage pipe already use post-consumer recyclate as feedstock.

 When the use of post-consumer recyclate is permitted, the pipes are still required to meet all requirements of the relevant Australian Standards – so performance is assured.

 Plastics material generated by households or by commercial, industrial, and institutional facilities in their role as end-users of the product that have fulfilled their intended purpose or that can no longer be used.